Annual Programs and Events

 Spooky Fall Festival

-Friday, October 27th from 12-2pm, Outside near the Puck
+Friday, October 25, 2024, 12-2pm, Outside near the Puck

 Join Graduate Education and other departments on campus for this fall festival.
 There will be games, snacks, pumpkin-painting, and music!